 Kayaking at Luon Cave and Lake

-This was our favorite activity of our Halong Bay tour experience.
+This was our favorite activity of our Halong Bay cruise tour experience.
 You’ll kayak through a cave and into a large lake that is surrounded by massive walls and lush vegetation on all sides.
-If you’re lucky you may even spot a monkey along the banks of the lake.
+If you’re lucky, you may even spot a monkey along the banks of the lake.

 Pearl Farm Visit

 This is a brief trip to a pearl farm where millions of oysters are being manipulated to create unnatural pearls and thousands of oyster shells are being cleaned every month.
 The tour ends in the incredibly overpriced gift shop.

 Alternatives to Taking a Halong Bay Cruise